zhajm/nqm-iot-ccs811/README.md

 ## configuration

-You will need a hub Id and a feed Id token for each data stream you intend to publish.
-You create these in your NQM Hub (or ask Toby).
+You will need a feed Id for each data stream you intend to publish, and a security token with permissions to write to each feed.
+You create these using the nqToobox (or ask Toby).

 Copy the config.local.example.json to config.local.json, and then edit the file.